Smart Chips are dynamic previews of information inserted into Google Sheets cells. They can represent people, files, dates, events, and other items.

 Smart Chips offer several benefits, including:

 - Increased accuracy: Smart Chips are a form of data validation.
-The Google Service only suggests valid matches as you type.
-For example, you won’t misspell the name of a contact if a Person Smart Chip matches it to an existing entry in Google Contacts.
+The Google Service suggests valid matches as you type.
+For example, you won’t misspell a contact’s name if a Person Smart Chip matches it to an existing entry in Google Contacts.

 - Improved efficiency: Smart Chips store multiple points of data in one cell.
-It provides a cleaner interface with fewer columns.
+They provide a cleaner interface with fewer columns.

 - Extended functionality: Smart Chips hold additional information that can be pulled from the Chip with special notation or the menus.
-Read more about data extraction.
+Read more about data extraction here.

 Conclusion

-Smart Chips are a powerful tool that can help you improve the accuracy, efficiency, and functionality of your work in Google Sheets.
-If you haven’t already, I encourage you to use them in your spreadsheets.
+Smart Chips are a powerful tool for improving the accuracy, efficiency, and functionality of your data in Google Sheets.
+I encourage you to try them if you haven’t already.